root-project/root/README/ReleaseNotes/v626/index.md

 ROOT/TMVA SOFIE (“System for Optimized Fast Inference code Emit”) is a new package introduced in this release that generates C++ functions easily invokable for the fast inference of trained neural network models.
 It takes ONNX model files as inputs and produces C++ header files that can be included and utilized in a “plug-and-go” style.
 This is a new development and it is currently still in experimental stage.

-From ROOT command line, or in a ROOT macro you can use this code for parsing a model in ONNX file format and generate C++ code taht can be used to evaluate the model:
+From ROOT command line, or in a ROOT macro you can use this code for parsing a model in ONNX file format and generate C++ code that can be used to evaluate the model:

 ```
 using namespace TMVA::Experimental;